mirobotech/BEAPER-Pico/LCD/README.md

 # MicroPython LCD Driver for BEAPER Nano and BEAPER Pico

-This module implements an ST7789 LCD driver for the 1.54", 240x240 pixel TFT LCD display panel that can be installed on mirobo.tech BEAPER Nano and BEAPER Pico circuit boards and controlled over the SPI bus.
+This module implements an ST7789 LCD driver for the 1.54", 240x240 pixel TFT LCD display panel that can be added to mirobo.tech BEAPER Nano and BEAPER Pico circuit boards.
+The LCD display panel is controlled over the SPI bus.

-The primary goals of this driver are: 1) to implement a simplified set of LCD control functions and graphics primitives in a common style, and 2) to leverage MicroPython's built-in frame buffer for consistent and fast operation.
+The primary goals of this driver are: 1) to implement a simplified set of LCD control functions and graphics primitives in a style common to MicroPython's built-in frame buffer, and 2) to leverage MicroPython's frame buffer for consistent and fast operation.

-This LCD.py driver is extended from Russ Hughes' extensive and excellent [st7789py_mpy] (https://github.com/russhughes/st7789py_mpy) driver, and the utilities on the linked GitHub page can be used to convert TrueType fonts and bitmap images so that they are able to be used with this driver.
-The LCD.py driver implements the LCD control functions, graphics functions, and text functions listed below, as well as pre-defines a set of RGB565 color values.
+This LCD.py driver is extended from Russ Hughes' extensive and excellent [st7789py_mpy] (https://github.com/russhughes/st7789py_mpy) driver, and the utilities on the linked GitHub page can be used to convert TrueType fonts and bitmap images for use with this driver.
+The LCD.py driver implements the LCD control functions, graphics functions, and text functions listed below, and also pre-defines a set of RGB565 color values.

 ## LCD control functions